masstensor/oracle-docs/docs/user-guide/Prediction.md

 ---

 ## What is a Prediction?
-A prediction is a forecast for a specific cryptocurrency's price movement from the prediction time to verify time(aka. duration).
+A prediction is an AI-generated forecast of a specific cryptocurrency’s price movement, covering the period from the prediction time to the verification time (also called the duration).

-Prediction has a very important parameter: confidence level.
-A higher confidence level means more AI Agents will collaborate, which generally increases prediction accuracy.
-For example: 55% confidence engages 11 AI Agents with approximately 55% statistical accuracy, 60% confidence engages 17 AI Agents and 65% confidence engages 29 AI Agents.
-Since more agents require more computational resources, the cost will vary based on the selected confidence level.
+One key parameter of a prediction is the confidence level.
+A higher confidence level means more AI Agents will collaborate on the forecast, which generally improves accuracy.
+For example, a 55% confidence level engages 11 AI Agents with roughly 55% statistical accuracy, 60% confidence engages 17 AI Agents, and 65% confidence engages 29 AI Agents.
+Since more agents require greater computational resources, the cost increases with higher confidence levels.

-Each prediction will output 3 key information:
+Each prediction produces three key outputs:
-- Prediction Time, the timestamp when prediction started.
+- Prediction Time – the timestamp when the prediction was generated.
-- Start price, the target cryptocurrency price at prediction time.
+- Start Price – the cryptocurrency’s price at the prediction time.
-- Trend, the whole price movement between prediction time and verify time, there are 2 possible trend:
+- Trend – the overall price movement from prediction time to verification time, with two possible outcomes:
-  - UP, the price at verify time great than start price
+  - UP – the price at verification time is higher than the start price.
-  - DOWN, the price at verify time less than start price
+  - DOWN – the price at verification time is lower than the start price.

-Currently we can only predict price movement in next 24 hours duration, longer duration prediction service will rollup soon.
+Currently, we can only predict price movements for the next 24-hour duration.
+Support for longer prediction periods will be rolled out soon.

 ## Prediction Accuracy
-We trace the historic culmulative prediction accuracy for each cryptocurrency.
+We track the historical cumulative prediction accuracy for each supported cryptocurrency.

 ## Prediction Service
-We provide 2 prediction services to connected users, these predictions can be used as you will.
+We offer two types of prediction services for connected users.
+You can use these predictions however you wish.

 ### Free Predictions
-Each day, the platform provides free predictions for major cryptocurrencies.
-Currently, BTC and ETH predictions at 60% confidence level are available daily.
-Our backend service will start the free prediction routines at 00:00 UTC everyday.
-But, because AI agents running need times and each cryptocurrency predict one by one, so the prediction time is not exactly at 00:00 UTC, you can check the start time of prediction by "Prediction Time" field.
+Every day, the platform generates free predictions for major cryptocurrencies.
+Currently, BTC and ETH predictions are available daily at a 60% confidence level.
+Our backend service begins the free prediction routine at 00:00 UTC each day.
+However, since AI agents require time to run and each cryptocurrency is processed sequentially, the actual prediction time may not be exactly at 00:00 UTC.
+You can check the exact prediction time in the **Prediction Time** field.

-Free prediction always predict next 24 hours price movement.
+Free predictions always forecast price movements for the next 24 hours.

 ### Premium Predcitions
-If you want to predict price movement of a cryptocurrency at some time you like, you can use our premium predciton service.
-Via premium prediction service, you can also predict price movement of another cryptocurrencies except BTC and ETH, currently we provide service for: BTC, ETH, SOL, BNB, OKB, XRP, ADA, AVAX, DOT, LINK, FIL, DOGE, SHIB, PEPE, ORDI, SUI, TON, BGB, HBAR, XLM, BCH, TRX, LTC, DAI, LEO, UNI, POL, HNT, DIMO, IOTX.
+If you want to predict the price movement of a cryptocurrency at a specific time of your choice, you can use our Premium Prediction service.
+With Premium Predictions, you can also forecast the price movements of cryptocurrencies beyond BTC and ETH.
+Currently supported assets include:
+BTC, ETH, SOL, BNB, OKB, XRP, ADA, AVAX, DOT, LINK, FIL, DOGE, SHIB, PEPE, ORDI, SUI, TON, BGB, HBAR, XLM, BCH, TRX, LTC, DAI, LEO, UNI, POL, HNT, DIMO, IOTX.